ethereum/ethereum-org-website/src/content/glossary/index.md

 When numerous nodes (usually most nodes on the network) all have the same blocks in their locally validated best blockchain.
 Not to be confused with [consensus rules](#consensus-rules).

+### consensus client {consensus-client}

+After the merge to [proof-of-stake](#pos), consensus about the true head of the blockchain will be governed by a new set of clients running on the Beacon Chain.
+These are "consensus clients".
+They do not participate in validating transactions or executing state transitions, they request this to be done by [execution clients](#execution-client).

+### consensus layer {consensus-layer}

+The network of Ethereum [consensus clients](#consensus-client).

 ### consensus rules {#consensus-rules}

 The block validation rules that full nodes follow to stay in consensus with other nodes.
 Not to be confused with [consensus](#consensus).